A little information on who we are, and why we're here.

 For more information about the MCR, College, and the city of Cambridge, please take a look at the MCR Wiki page (link opens a new tab/page).
 This resource is curated by not just the committee, but any student in the postgraduate community.
 Only current students can access the wiki.
 If you are a Freshers, you'll recieve all the info you need via emails from our Grad Mum.
 If you have any questions, please do email someone on the MCR Committee!.

 The postgraduate office is a first port of call for questions related to your time at Jesus.
 Students should check out Jnet for information on tutorial hours and contact details, or you can email the postgraduate office directly by clicking on the paper planes.
+More details on the welfare system in college are avaiable here (PDF, Raven login required).

 Assistant postgraduate Tutor